6. Sizing GUI Components

 Hint

-A carefully chosen .size(1)
+A carefully chosen .grow(1)

 should do the trick.
 But on which component?